DC23/workflows/_episodes/02-snakefiles.md

 - "Rules can have an input and/or outputs, and a command to be run."
 - "Snakemake only executes rules when required."
 - "The first rule in a `Snakefile` is called the default rule.
 It is executed if you don't specify a rule or target."
+- "`snakemake -n` or `snakemake --dry-run` performs a dry-run."
+- "`snakemake -p` prints the action commands to the Snakemake output."
 ---

 Snakemake is one of many tools to automate file-based data processing